-A large part of business administration involves HR administration, which includes various administrative tasks of the HR department.
-The human resources administrator plays a key role in managing the administrative side of HR.
+A large part of business administration involves the HR department, which includes various administrative positions such as the HR analyst, HR generalist, HRBP, etc. The human resources administrator plays a key role in managing the administrative side of HR.

 In this article, we’ll take a closer look at the roles, duties, and abilities of a human resources administrator.